Analysis | The dramatic shifts in the 2020 election, visualized

 Circle size:

-As you might have noticed, it also includes a tool which lets you see particular subsets of counties.
+As you might have noticed, it also includes a tool that lets you see particular subsets of counties.
 For example, you can look specifically at suburban counties.

 There’s a lot of blue on that map, showing shifts to the Democrats relative to 2016.
 But that doesn’t mean that Biden won those counties.